optimizely/agent/docs/getting-started.md

 The rest of the getting started guide will demonstrate the APIs capabilities.
 For brevity, we've chosen to illustrate the API usage with Python.
 Note that the APIs are also defined via OpenAPI (Swagger) and can be found [here](http://localhost:8080/openapi.yaml).

 ### Start an http session
-Each request made into Sidedoor is in the context of an Optimizely SDK Key.
+Each request made into Optimizely Agent is in the context of an Optimizely SDK Key.
 SDK Keys map API requests to a specific Optimizely Project and Environment.
 We can setup a global request header by using the `requests.Session` object.

 ```python
 import requests